 PANGASINAN SAMPLE ITINERARY

-Here is a suggested 3-day Pangasinan itinerary which covers the top attractions in Hundred Islands and Bolinao.
+Here is a suggested 3-day Pangasinan DIY itinerary which covers the top attractions in Hundred Islands and Bolinao.
 The itinerary assumes a party of two and will set back with an estimated budget of P3,865+ per person, excluding expenses for accommodations, souvenir and other incidentals.

 Things to consider for this Pangasinan: Bolinao + Hundred Island sample itinerary: